 ‘Luke Cage’ Wasn’t Black Enough to Be a Classic

-'Luke Cage' tried to appeal to every audience.
-And the show's quality suffered because of it.
+In trying to appeal to every audience, the show's quality has suffered greatly.

 Image courtesy of Netflix